mnarizzano/mmtranslator/docs/drs/drs.md

     <summary> The project is based on the following assumptions and constraints:
     </summary>
     <p>
-        Assumption 1: The Mealy Machines designed using the OldChip Designer tool and the NewChip Designer tool are functionally equivalent, despite having different user interfaces.
+        Assumption 1: The Mealy Machines designed using the OldChip Designer tool and the NewChip Designer tool are functionally equivalent, despite having different user interfaces. <br>
-Assumption 2: The input and output signals of the Mealy Machines have unique names and occur in the input files.
+Assumption 2: The input and output signals of the Mealy Machines have unique names and occur in the input files. <br>
-Constraint 1: The translation tool must be able to process Mealy Machines stored in the dot format and convert them accurately to the Kiss2 format.
+Constraint 1: The translation tool must be able to process Mealy Machines stored in the dot format and convert them accurately to the Kiss2 format. <br>
-Constraint 2: The translation tool should also be capable of converting Mealy Machines from the Kiss2 format to the dot format while preserving the input/output signal information.
+Constraint 2: The translation tool should also be capable of converting Mealy Machines from the Kiss2 format to the dot format while preserving the input/output signal information. <br>
-Constraint 3: The translation tool should provide an intuitive and user-friendly interface for MNcomp employees to interact with, simplifying the conversion process.
+Constraint 3: The translation tool should provide an intuitive and user-friendly interface for MNcomp employees to interact with, simplifying the conversion process. <br>
-Constraint 4: The translation tool should ensure compatibility with the existing systems and infrastructure at MNcomp, including the chip programming workflow and file management practices.
+Constraint 4: The translation tool should ensure compatibility with the existing systems and infrastructure at MNcomp, including the chip programming workflow and file management practices. <br>
 These assumptions and constraints will guide the development process of the software tool, ensuring that it meets the specific requirements and expectations of MNcomp.</p>
 </details>